 Academic Probation and Dismissal

 Students in the Van Loan School must maintain a GPA (grade point average) of:

-• 3.0 for graduate students
+• 2.0 for adult undergraduate students

 Academic Residency for Active-Duty Military Personnel

 Endicott College limits academic residency for active-duty military service members to no more than twenty five percent of the degree requirements for all degrees.
 Academic residency can be completed at any time while active-duty military service members are enrolled.
 Reservist and National Guardsman on active-duty are covered in the same manner.

 The computer resources at Endicott College must be used in a manner that is consistent with the College’s educational purpose and environment.
 All users of computer resources are expected to act in a spirit of mutual respect and cooperation while adhering to the policies set forth in this document.
 Those using Endicott’s computer labs and classrooms must comply with the following practices and procedures: